Live In-Play Golf Betting Tips & Strategy

 Hole-by-Hole Golf Betting

-Statistics on how holes are playing during tournaments are readily available, and they can really help with successful in-play golf betting.
+Statistics on how holes are playing during tournaments are readily available, and can really help you place successful in-play golf bets.

-Many tournaments are played on the same courses year after year, providing a treasure trove of data that bettors can examine before events even start, so they know what are historically a player’s strongest and weakest holes in a given tournament.
+Many tournaments are played on the same courses year after year, providing a treasure trove of data that bettors can use to establish a player’s strongest and weakest holes.

 At the Masters, for instance, the par-5s on the back nine are always among the most-birdied holes on the golf course, while the three finishing holes are typically among the stingiest relative to par.